murderteeth/rarity-masterwork/README.md

 - Trapmaking (for future expansion)
 - Weaponsmithing

-Specialized skills are managed with the `rarity_crafting_skills` contract.
-This was designed to work just like the existing core skills contract.
+Specialized skills are managed with the `rarity_crafting_skills` contract which works just like the existing core skills contract.
 For example, raise a summoner's weaponsmithing specialization like this:
 ```ts
 const craftingSkills = await craftingSkills.get_skills(summoner)
 craftingSkills[4] += 1
 await craftingSkills.set_skills(summoner, craftingSkills)
 ```

-### Codex
+### Masterwork Items Codex
 You can craft masterwork versions of all the items found in the core weapons and armor codexes.

 You can also craft the following masterwork tools, found in the [masterwork tools codex](contracts/codex/codex-items-tools-masterwork.sol):